matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 c) Pod Priority and Preemption: Assigning priority to Pods and allowing higher priority Pods to preempt lower priority ones.
 d) Custom Scheduler: Implementing a scheduler that fits specific needs or policies.

 6) What Happens If a Pod Cannot Be Scheduled?
 Answer: If a Pod cannot be scheduled (e.g., due to resource constraints, taints, or affinity rules), it remains in the Pending state.
 The scheduler continues to attempt to find a suitable node for the Pod until it can be successfully scheduled or the Pod is deleted.

 7) How Does Kubernetes Handle Pod Scheduling Failure?
 Answer: In case of scheduling failure, Kubernetes provides feedback about why the Pod couldn’t be scheduled.
-This can be obtained using the kubectl describe pod [pod-name] command, which shows events including any scheduling failures.
+This can be obtained using the 'kubectl describe pod [pod-name] command', which shows events including any scheduling failures.
 Cluster administrators can use this information to diagnose and resolve scheduling issues.

 8) What is DaemonSet and How is its Scheduling Unique?